A vet shares expert advice on the health risks that can affect your pet over summer and the festive season.

 During the summer, ticks and fleas are at their worst.
 If you’re travelling to a holiday destination with your pet, be sure to check if it’s a tick hotspot as tick paralysis can be fatal.

 Fleas are also more active in the summer and are associated with irritation, itching and allergic dermatitis in some dogs and cats, but don’t forget that fleas will bother you, too!
-There are a number of products available to treat ticks and fleas on dogs and cats – remember that some dog products are toxic to cats and should not be used on dogs in families that also have cats.
-Your Petbarn or Greencross Vets team will be able to advise you on which products are suitable for your pet.
+There are a number of products available to safely treat fleas and ticks on dogs and cats – remember that some dog products are toxic to cats and should not be used on dogs in families that also have cats.
+Your local Petbarn or Greencross Vets team will be able to advise you on which products are suitable for your pet.

 5. Wrapping and decorations

 Baubles, lights, tinsel, wrapping and cracker toys are at their best on the tree, but can cause huge problems for your pets.
 Shimmering and bright tinsel, toys and baubles will draw pets’ interest and they will often end up accidentally ingesting them.
-Sometimes they can become stuck and require surgery to remove them.
+Sometimes they can become stuck and require surgery.
 Prevent access to the tree prior to Christmas with a playpen fence or keep the tree in a room you can close off.

 On Christmas morning, be careful with the decorative elements and perhaps set your dog up outside with a meal or chew treat.
 Avoid cats playing with ribbons as these too can cause problems if eaten.

 The year always ends with a bang – literally.
 Fireworks can be a major source of noise phobia for our pets, especially dogs.
-If there are fireworks in your area over New Year’s Eve and your pet reacts badly, there are some ways to minimise stress.
+If there are fireworks in your area over the festive season and your pet reacts badly, there are some ways to help.
 Ensure that your pets are indoors and secure well ahead of the scheduled time.
+Take them for a walk earlier in the day so they are naturally tired in the evening and consider feeding them earlier than usual to avoid toileting accidents.
 Create a cave-like retreat for them in a room that can be made as dark and quiet as possible, with their normal bed or other familiar items in that area with a small amount of food and water available.
 Here, your pet will feel more secure.

-For animals that have a history of phobia there is a range of very effective strategies and medications and other strategies available via your local Greencross Vets team.
+For animals that have a history of phobia there are a range of very effective strategies and medications available via your local Greencross Vets team.

 7. The beach

 Some pets love hitting the beach just as much as we do, but remember that salt water can spell trouble for some pets.
-If your dog drinks too much sea water, they’ll vomit so keep an eye on how much they are ingesting and take fresh water for them to drink.
-Their skin can also become irritated when the salt water dries, so be sure to give them a rinse down when you get home.
+If your dog drinks too much sea water, they may vomit or become very unwell.
+Keep an eye on how much they are ingesting and take fresh water for them to drink.
+Their skin can also become irritated when the salt water dries, so be sure to give them a rinse down or bath when you get home.

 Whatever you have planned for the festive season, be sure you locate your nearest Greencross Vets team for any emergencies.
 You and your pets are sure to have a safe and happy festive season with proper planning.